microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/postmessage.rst

     users are interacting with Office Online.
 In coauthoring sessions, hosts cannot use the WOPI calls for this purpose.

-    To send this message, the *EditNotificationPostMessage* property must be set to true in the **CheckFileInfo** response from the host.
+    To send this message, the :term:`EditNotificationPostMessage` property in the :ref:`CheckFileInfo` response from the host must be set to ``true``.
+Otherwise Office Online will not send this message.

     ..  attribute:: Values
         :noindex: